bcwaldon/bak-bcwaldon.github.com/_posts/2012-11-06-openstack-image-service-grizzly.md

 # Grizzly Planning

 The Glance team has a lot to tackle during the next release cycle.
-The major pieces have been outlined below…
+The major pieces have been outlined below...

 ## Multiple Image Locations